molehair/annoyer/devnote.md

     - let b_i = a_1+...+a_i  for i=1, ... ,k
 	  - Pick n random numbers between 0 and b_k, and put it into proper section partitioned by {0, b1, ..., b_k}.
     - If more than n_i numbers are fallen into i th bucket, pick another random numbers.

+## synchronization
+- Timestamp is maintained as a version of each term, settings, and stack.
+- Checkum for terms is liable for integrity of term list.
+- Due to lack of timer on client in PWA, offline study is infeasible.
+Yet, you can add, edit, delete terms, and edit settings.